openeuler-mirror/stratovirt/docs/config_guidebook.md

 * `netns` : path to a existed network namespace.
 * `source` : path to the source file, such as `rootfs` and `vmlinux`.
 * `clean-resource` : a flag to clean resource.
-* `--` : these two dashes are used to splite args, the args followed are used to launched StratoVirt.
+* `--` : these two dashes are used to split args, the args followed are used to launched StratoVirt.

 ### 5.2 Example
 As ozone uses a directory to mount as a root directory, after ozone is launched, the directory "/srv/zozne/{exec_file}/{name}" will be created.
 (Where, `exec_file` is the executable binary file, usually it is `stratovirt`, while `name` is the name of ozone, it is given by users, but the length of it should be no more than 255 bytes.)
 In order to run ozone normally, please make sure that the directory "/srv/zozne/{exec_file}/{name}" does not exists before launching ozone.